BIOL275-MSUM/BIOL275-MSUM.github.io/lab-4.Rmd

 ## Background reading

-Your lab manual, *R for Data Science*, contains detailed instructions on filtering, arranging, and selecting in
+Your lab manual, *R for Data Science* (R4DS), contains detailed instructions on filtering, arranging, and selecting in

-Eventually you will read most of [Chapter 5: Data transformation](https://r4ds.had.co.nz/transform.html).
+Eventually you will read most of [R4DS Chapter 5: Data transformation](https://r4ds.had.co.nz/transform.html).

-For today's assignment, you can start by reading Sections 5.1 and 5.2
+For today's assignment, you can start by reading R4DS Sections 5.1 and 5.2

 If you wish, you may try their examples in your own R Script.
+In that case, don't forget to:

+1. Install the nycflights13 package as described in [R4DS Section 1.4.4 Other Packages](https://r4ds.had.co.nz/introduction.html?q=nycflights13#other-packages)
-In that case, don't forget to load the packages as described in [Section 5.1.1 Prerequisites](Chapter%205:%20Data%20transformation.).
+2. Load the tidyverse and nycflights13 packages as described in [R4DS Section 5.1.1 Prerequisites](https://r4ds.had.co.nz/transform.html#prerequisites-2).

 ## Assignment